csgrdcelia/captchup-ios/README.md

 <img src="/captchup/Assets.xcassets/game_screen.PNG" width=210>
 <img src="/captchup/Assets.xcassets/stats_screen.JPG" width=210>

+### Challenges
+Xcode can be pretty slow on an OSX vm!
+This has negatively affected the project - I would have liked to do a better UI but it was very time-consuming.

-## Specs
+### Specs
-All the logic is managed in the backend, which represents an other school project : the development of an API with Spring Boot, hosted on a cloud provider, that must use an external API, ...
+All the logic is managed in the backend, which represents another school project : the development of an API with Spring Boot, hosted on a cloud provider, that must use an external API, ...
 See [backend project](https://github.com/csgrdcelia/captchup-springbackend)

 ## Dev